john-ml/terminal-discord/help.md

 `tab-message s`: Like `direct-message`, but open the channel in a new tab

+`save`: Save the current open tabs to `saved_tabs.json`, overwriting any previous save

 `pwd`: Print your current location (usually `/<server>/<channel>`)

 `quit`: Quit